PegaFox/PegaFox.github.io/content/_index.md

 ### Recent updates

+#### 30th-August-2025: Blog addition

+Here's our favorite ~daily~ ~weekly~ ~monthly~ ~yearly~ occasional website update!
+Don't you love when a poor little article comes to our door, huddled in the rain, using a newspaper for a blanket?
+Well, regardless of what you just said, it's happened!
+I've started a general blog section in the articles tab, and I'll be putting general updates on what I've been doing in there.
+As always, I make no promises on the frequency of said updates, but I'm sure you'll find them eventually!
+See you then!

 #### 29th-July-2025: Well that was fast

 Well would you look at that!
 I managed to add an update only...
 Hang on let me check...